BenBraunstein/Fact-Fun/README.md

 Indentation.

 ## Frameworks
-This app uses vanilla Javascript
+This app uses vanilla Javascript with a Rails API backend to track user scores.

 ## Installation
 Simply open test.html to access the game.